imReallyUnoriginal/PlotTwist/CONTRIBUTING.md

 # Introduction

-Thanks for considering contributing to Laravel-ChartJS. this is my first open-source project, so contributions from you help to make it the best it can be.
+Thanks for considering contributing to PlotTwist. this is my first open-source project, so contributions from you help to make it the best it can be.

 Following these guidelines shows that you respect the time of the developers managing this open-source project, and it gives you the best chance of having your contribution be accepted.